 STUDENT-LED WATERSHED RESTORATION

-Chehalem Valley Watershed Project is a group of students from Newberg High School who are learning about the environment through hands-on research, restoration work, and outreach events.
+Chehalem Valley Watershed Project is a group of students from Newberg High School who are advocating for the environment through hands-on research, restoration work, and conservation education.
 With assistance from outdoor professionals and community donors, we identify, design, and implement environmental conservation projects in the Newberg-Dundee area.

 We are a group of students, educators, and outdoor professionals who value environmental education and conservation.